Policy dialogue pillar

 - ReDSS Ethiopia brief: How to transition from humanitarian livelihoods towards self-reliance for displacement affected communities

-Since 2018, Ethiopia has witnessed a significant increase in the number of Internally Displaced Persons (IDPs) within the country, as well as a trend towards greater numbers of conflict-induced IDPs, as opposed to previously higher numbers of climate-induced IDPs.
-Despite several large-scale return programmes carried out by the government in 2019, the total population of IDPs in Ethiopia remained at more than 1.8 million persons, according to the IOM Displacement Tracking Matrix figures as of 01 July 2020.
+Since 2018, Ethiopia has witnessed a significant increase in the number of Internally Displaced Persons (IDPs) within the country and a trend towards more significant numbers of conflict-induced IDPs, as opposed to previously higher numbers of climate-induced IDPs.
+The total population of IDPs in Ethiopia remained at more than 1.9 million persons, according to the IOM Displacement Tracking Matrix figures as of 01 December 2020.

-In an attempt to more sustainably address internal displacement throughout the country, the Ethiopia Durable Solutions Initiative (DSI) was launched in December 2019 by the Government of Ethiopia and the UN.
-The DSI provides a principled operational framework to design, fund and implement durable solutions for internally displaced persons in Ethiopia and the communities receiving them.
-It aims at facilitating collective action and facilitating cooperation between the international community and the governmental authorities at national, regional and local levels.
-It is based on and reflects relevant governmental plans and strategies as well as international standards including the 2010 UN Guiding Principles on internal displacement and the 2010 IASC Framework on Durable Solutions for Internally Displaced Persons.
-The Ethiopia DSI has been aligned to the ReDSS Solutions Framework, to inform planned safe and dignified (re)integration programming and provide actors with tools to harmonize ways of measuring progress towards achieving durable solutions.
-An additional significant sign of progress on the IDP policy agenda was realized in February 2020, when the Government of Ethiopia formally ratified the African Union (AU) Convention for the Protection and Assistance of Internally Displaced Persons (IDPs) in Africa, known as the Kampala Convention.
+In an attempt to more sustainably address internal displacement throughout the country, the Ethiopia Durable Solutions Initiative (DSI) was launched in December 2019 by Ethiopia and the UN.
+The DSI provides an operational framework to design, fund, and implement durable solutions for internally displaced persons in Ethiopia and their host communities.
+It is based on relevant governmental plans and strategies and international standards, including the 2010 UN Guiding Principles on internal displacement and the 2010 IASC Framework on Durable Solutions for Internally Displaced Persons.
+In February 2020, the Government of Ethiopia also ratified the African Union (AU) Convention for the Protection and Assistance of Internally Displaced Persons (IDPs) in Africa, known as the Kampala Convention.

-ReDSS aims to work within these existing frameworks and structures to promote and support a common, principled durable and early solutions agenda for displacement affected communities, informed by collective analysis and a common vision based on evidence and learning.
-To this end, ReDSS coordinates closely with a wide range of actors, and seeks to provide analysis and learning opportunities to advance durable solutions influenced by the aspirations of displacement affected communities and informed by a thorough political economy analysis of each context.
+ReDSS aims to work with these existing frameworks and structures to promote and support a common, principled durable and early solutions agenda for displacement affected communities, informed by collective analysis and a common vision based on evidence and learning.
+To this end, ReDSS coordinates closely with a wide range of actors and seeks to provide analysis and learning opportunities to advance durable solutions influenced by the aspirations of displacement affected communities and informed by a thorough political economy analysis of each context.
+ReDSS Ethiopia’s approach to engagement in the internal displacement agenda is summarised in 2021-2023, linked below.

 - Ethiopia Durable Solutions Initiative (DSI)